andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 ## Mapping Taxonomy to Requirements

-To understand the scope of the taxonomy, it has been mapped to the project requirements [see Appendix B](#appendix-b-uuv-project-requirements).
+To understand the scope of the taxonomy, it has been mapped to the project requirements, as documented in
+[see Appendix B](#appendix-b-uuv-project-requirements).

 As outlined above, the structured mission planning taxonomy is organised into high-level domains such as